 1Pertains to capital expenditures for the construction and purchase of furniture, fixtures, and equipment of branches to be opened.
+2Adjustment in use of proceeds for branch expansion to agree with the amount per Board-approved revision.

 2Adjustment in use of proceeds for branch expansion to agree with the amount per Board-approved revision.
-3Used for growing AUB's interest-earning asset-base, specifically through the extension of more commercial and consumer loans as well as the purchase of investment securities and others
+3Used for growing AUB's interest-earning asset-base, specifically through the extension of more commercial

-There were no payments for branch licenses for the years ended December 31, 2015 and 2014 as the bank used its existing branch licenses, including those obtained from its acquisitions of Cooperative Bank of Cavite Inc. and Asiatrust Development Bank.
+There were no payments for branch licenses for the years ended December 31, 2014 and 2013 as the bank used its existing branch licenses, including those obtained from its acquisitions of Cooperative Bank of Cavite Inc. And Asiatrust Development Bank.
 The Bank opened 81 new branches from the time of its IPO in May 2013 up to September 30, 2014.